wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Multivariable Calculus/Chain Rule.md

 $$\LARGE \text{We can write } \frac{du}{dx} = \frac{du}{dv} \cdot \frac{dv}{dx}, \quad u:\mathbb{R} \to \mathbb{R}$$
 ## Variant 1
 For a Vector Function composed of a Scalar Function.
+	The derivative of the Scalar Function (i.e. the inner/lower-level function) is essentially the scaling factor of the derivative of the Vector Function.
 $$\LARGE \vec{v} \circ s: \mathbb{R} \xrightarrow{s} \mathbb{R} \xrightarrow{\vec{v}} \mathbb{R}^n$$
 $$\LARGE \frac{d}{dt}(\vec{v}(s(t))) = s'(t) \cdot \vec{v}'(s(t))$$
 Function $t$ is a Scalar Function from R to R which takes a scalar as input and produces a scalar output value.